 - Probation (not progressing according to standards but permitted to enroll; loss of funding guarantee; specific plan with dates and deadlines in place in regard to removal of probationary status).

-- Unsatisfactory progress (not progressing according to standards; not permitted to enroll, dismissal from program, leave of absence or change of advisor or program).
+- Unsatisfactory progress (not progressing according to standards; not permitted to enroll, dismissal, leave of absence or change of advisor or program).

 Ph.D. students must complete their preliminary exam within five years of passing their qualifying exam.